10 More Awful Heavy Metal Album Covers

 "My Eyes!
 My Eyes!"

-Had enough yet? in case your eyes need a break, it's time to bring this second installment of "Hilariously Awful Hard Rock/Heavy Metal Album Covers" to a merciful end.
-Fear not, headbangers, I am still stockpiling deserving candidates for future entries in this Hub series, so if you didn't see your favorite artistic travesty in this column, keep on reading, because it may appear in Volume 3, coming soon to a HubPages near you!!
+Had enough yet?
+It's time to bring this installment of "Awful Hard Rock/Heavy Metal Album Covers" to a merciful end, but fear not, headbangers, I am still stockpiling candidates for future entries in this series, so if you haven't seen your favorite travesty in this column yet, keep on reading, because it may appear in Volume 3, coming soon to a web browser near you!!

 Thanks to everyone who suggested bad album covers for this article, and feel free to keep the nominations coming in the Comments section below.
 Till next time, in the immortal words of former MTV doofus Riki Rachtman, "Keep one foot in the gutter and one fist in the gold," and may all your animals be wet, your writings be cryptic, your cages be rattled, and your heavy metal album covers be BAD!!